ken0225/RIS-Codes-Collection/README.md

+# Important: If you in any way use the code in this collection for research that results in publications, please cite the original article.

 # RIS(IRS)_Codes_Collection: A collection contains the codes for RIS(IRS) papers.

 ## If you find new code for RIS(IRS) paper, please remind me [here](https://github.com/ken0225/RIS_Codes_Collection/issues).